Skip to main content

 • SMO 3: International Standards on Auditing

 As part of the convergence process, the institute has a formal agreement with Fédération Internationale des Experts Comptables et Commissaires aux Comptes Francophones (the International Federation of Francophone Accountants) to have regular access to translated IAASB pronouncements and other papers to update the Moroccan Standards on Auditing and established an International Standard-setting Committee to monitor and review developments to the translated standards.
-The 2020 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements, Volume I and II is the latest version available in French as of the date of this assessment.
+The 2022 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements, Volume I and II is the latest version available in French as of the date of this assessment which OEC Morocco reports to distribute to its members.

-Additionally, OEC-Morocco disseminates Exposure Drafts of the Moroccan Standards on Auditing to obtain comments from members in order to assess their impact on implementation.
-To further assist members with implementation, OEC-Morocco informs members about the activities of the International Standard-setting Committee and IAASB pronouncements on a monthly basis.
-The institute also hosts continuing professional development events and training programs on ISA and works to ensure that ISA is included in its initial professional development program.
+Additionally, OEC-Morocco disseminates Exposure Drafts of the Moroccan Standards on Auditing to obtain comments from members to assess their impact on implementation.
+To further assist members with implementation, OEC-Morocco informs members about the activities of the International Standard-setting Committee and IAASB pronouncements monthly.
+The institute also hosts continuing professional development events and training programs on ISA and ensures that ISA is included in its initial professional development program.

 • SMO 4: Code of Ethics for Professional Accountants

-Ordre des Experts-Comptables du Royaume de Maroc (OEC-Morocco) is responsible for adopting ethical requirements for its members, which includes all professional accountants in the jurisdiction, in accordance with Law 15-89 1993 enacted by by Dahir 1-92-139 of 14 Rejab 1413.
+Ordre des Experts-Comptables du Royaume de Maroc (OEC-Morocco) is responsible for adopting ethical requirements in accordance with Law 15-89 1993 enacted by by Dahir 1-92-139 of 14 Rejab 1413.

-OEC-Morocco works on raising members’ awareness on the Code and providing training.
-In line with this, the institute has updated its continuing professional development programs and training programs to include the Code of Ethics and has provided French translations of the Code to its members.
+Nevertheless, the institute has updated its continuing professional development and training programs to include the Code of Ethics and has provided French translations of the Code to its members.
 Additionally, it reviews the Code of Ethics with its members at its Annual General Meeting.

 The institute also participates in the standard-setting process by submitting comments to Exposure Drafts published by the IESBA.